Welcome to the Home of the Pioneers!

 - All participants must pay a participation fee of $200 prior to the first permissible practice.
 Cut sports will be given a one week grace period during the week of tryouts but must make the payment by the following Monday.
-You can pay the fee online (on your school's webstore) or in the bookstore from 7:15 am-2:30 pm, Monday-Friday.
+You can pay the fee online or in the school's bookstore from 7:15 am to 2:30 pm, Monday through Friday.

 When transferring from a different State quite often the school was not an AIA member.
 You still must complete this form.

 Your school will not be in the school drop down menu, therefore you will need to pick the first option Other School - Not an AIA Member